-(c) Financial assets at fair value through profit or loss
+(iii) Fair value through profit or loss ("FVTPL")

 All financial assets not classified as measured at amortised cost or FVTOCI, as described above, are measured at FVTPL.
 This includes derivative financial assets (except for a derivative that is a financial guarantee contract or a designated and effective hedging instruments).
 On initial recognition, the Group or the Company may irrevocably designate a financial asset that otherwise meets the requirements to be measured at amortised cost or at FVTOCI as at FVTPL if doing so eliminates or significantly reduces an accounting mismatch that would otherwise arise.